Pastel hats, bags fit for Kardashians take over Cowboy Christmas

 Square inches that aren’t harboring every imaginable kind of cowboy-inspired product make up walkways where thousands of locals and tourists shopped between this week’s National Finals Rodeo events.

-This is the Baduras second year journeying with friends to Las Vegas for NFR — and their first year braving the LVCC south halls.
+This is the Baduras second year journeying with friends to Las Vegas for NFR — and their first year braving the Convention Center’s south halls.

 “It’s kind of overwhelming!”
 Nancy Badura said.